-Syntax: wbSetStochasticOptions([StochasticSolverMethod], [StochasticSeed], [StochasticSamplSize], [StochasticSamplCont], [StochasticEVWS], [StochasticEVEM], [StochasticEVPI], [StochasticEVMU], [StochasticRepScenHoriz])
+Syntax: wbSetStochasticOptions([StochasticSolverMethod], [StochasticSeed], [StochasticSamplSize], [StochasticSamplCont], [StochasticEVWS], [StochasticEVEM], [StochasticEVPI], [StochasticEVMU], [StochasticRepScenHoriz], [UsePreviewWindow], [LoadScenarioViewer])

 Argument Required Default Description StochasticSolverMethod No 0 (Solver Decides) StochasticSolverMethod is an integer indicating the stochastic solver method to employ: 0: Solver Decides, 1: Free, 2: Deterministic Equivalent, 3: Nested Benders Decomposition, 4: Augmented Lagrangian Decomposition, 5: Simple Benders Decomposition.
 StochasticSeed No 1031 StochasticSeed is a cell reference or an integer greater than 1 indicating the seed value for random generator.
 StochasticSamplSize No 2 StochasticSamplSize is an integer greater than 1 indicating the default number of scenarios per stage.
 StochasticSamplCont No True StochasticSamplCont is a True/False flag indicating whether or not to use this option.
 StochasticEVWS No True StochasticEVWS is a True/False flag indicating whether or not to use this option.
 StochasticEVEM No True StochasticEVEM is a True/False flag indicating whether or not to use this option.
 StochasticEVPI No True StochasticEVPI is a True/False flag indicating whether or not to use this option.
 StochasticEVMU No False StochasticEVMU is a True/False flag indicating whether or not to use this option.
-StochasticRepScenHoriz No False StochasticRepScenHoriz is a True/False flag indicating whether or not to use this option.